rishabh6900/DLP001/README.md

 6. Update the components
 7. Update the pipeline
 8. Update the main.py
-9. Update the dvc.yaml
-10. app.py
+9. sapp.py  (streamlit run templates/sapp.py)

 # How to run?